guardian/recommendations/ownership.md

 - A basic [security](./security.md) assessment should be performed to understand the risks and available controls.
 E.g. authentication, network security, encryption, secret management.
 Expert guidance from outside the team should sought for high risk applications (e.g. processing user data)
 - Any dependency manifest files should be scanned using [Snyk Open Source](https://security-hq.gutools.co.uk/documentation/snyk)
+- Internal tools should be behind Google Authentication
+    - A helper exists for [Scala](https://github.com/guardian/play-googleauth) and authentication can be added to an [ALB directly](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/listener-authenticate-users.html)
-- Internal tools should be behind Google Auth.
-(Network-layer restrictions may also be recommended based on the context)
+    - Network-layer restrictions may also be recommended based on the context
 - All new 3rd party software / vendors used as part of a service should have approval via the [official process](https://spike.gnmremote.com/content/178/requesting-software-for-your-gnm)

 ### Infrastructure